The Zimmer Program for partially hyperbolic actions: Topological partially hyperbolic actions

-Importantly, note that we do not yet know the precise rate of convergence using the distance on $X$, since the group action itself is only H\"older.
-However, if $d_j > c_i$, then the curve $\exp_{G_\alpha(m)}(t[{ Z},Y]_{G_\alpha(m)})$ is contained in the $N_{-\alpha}$-orbit by Lemma \ref{lem:coarse-Lyapunov-dynamical} (it is similarly in the $N_{\alpha}$-orbit for $c_i > d_j$).
+Importantly, note that we do not yet know the precise rate of convergence using the distance on $X$, since the group action itself is only continuous.
+However, if $d_j > c_i$, then the curve $\exp_{G_\alpha(m)}(t[{ Z},Y]_{G_\alpha(m)})$ is contained in the $N^{-\alpha}$-orbit by Lemma \ref{lem:coarse-Lyapunov-dynamical} (and similarly for the $N^{\alpha}$ -orbit for $c_i > d_j$).